0049 941 / 56 76 460

 Festa del Grano

-During a 4-day festival at the end of April the old types of grain, e.g. emmer, einkorn and spelt, play an important role.
+During a 4-day festival at the end of April, old grain varieties, such as emmer, einkorn and spelt, play an important role.
 The event aims at raising people’s awareness of a healthy diet.
 It was therefore one of the town’s concerns to involve the young people in the event, too.

 In an old inner courtyard at Modica, not only producers from the surrounding area present their products, e.g. pasta, bread and pastry made from grain cultivated according to old tradition, but young people from Modica perform dances they have rehearsed themselves and they take an active part in the organization of the festival.